FalkMaximilian/rustylight/Readme.md

 <h1 align="center">✨ Rustylight ✨</h1>

-<p align=center>This project aims to provide an easy to, efficient alternative to ambilight that can be realised for ~100€</p>
+<p align=center>This project aims to provide an easy to use, efficient alternative to ambilight that can be realised for ~100€</p>

 ## Links 🔗
 - [Repo](https://github.com/FalkMaximilian/rustylight.git "Rustylight Repo")